Covid Nursing Home Injury Attorneys

 In Florida, the percentage of deaths directly related to long-term care centers has been steadily increasing over the past several months.
 Outbreaks have devastated nursing home facilities in almost every corner of the state from Pensacola to Miami.
 Some of the deadliest have occurred right here in Tampa Bay.
 Today, at least 43 percent of all deaths in the Sunshine State are due to covid nursing home injury deaths – with over 1,000 lives needlessly lost.

 Have you or someone you love developed coronavirus in a long-term care facility or suffered a Tampa Covid nursing home injury?
-Attorneys at the Fernandez Firm have been helping families of personal injury victims for years.
-If you are considering hiring a covid injury lawyer to investigate your case — whether it involve a resident or an employee —, below are some of the many reasons we believe that our Firm is the best choice:
+Attorneys at the Fernandez Firm Accident Injury Attorneys have been helping families of personal injury victims for years.
+If you are considering hiring a covid injury lawyer to investigate your case — whether it involve a resident or an employee —, below are some of the many reasons we believe that our Firm is the best choice.

 WE DON’T GET PAID UNLESS WE WIN … and WE WANT TO WIN!